minghaochai/ChaiMinghao/README.md

 Solution to the technical assessment given by MoneyLion for the position of Senior Software Engineer (Backend).

 ## Solution details
 This solution runs on the .NET 5.0 framework.
+Heres the link to the SDK which is required to run the solution - https://dotnet.microsoft.com/download

 The technical assessment solution can be found within the 'Tech Assessment Feature Switches/Controllers' directory where the file is named 'FeatureAccessController.cs'.